KhanTaufeeq/Incubyte-assessment/README.md

 # 🧪 String Calculator - TDD Kata in Python

 This project is an implementation of the classic **String Calculator** TDD Kata using Python and the built-in `unittest` module.
-The goal is to develop the `add()` function step by step through test-driven development (TDD), writing tests before writing code.
+The goal is to develop the `add_strings()` function step by step through test-driven development (TDD), writing tests before writing code.

 ---